-The Group's instruments exposing the Bank to fair value interest rate risk consist of quoted debt securities measured at FVOCI (2017: available-for-sale) (also refer to note 6) since these are fair valued with fair value changes recognised in other comprehensive income.
+The Group's instruments exposing the Bank to fair value interest rate risk consist of quoted debt securities measured at (also refer to note 6) since these are fair valued with fair value changes recognised in other comprehensive income.
 Considering the nature and carrying amount of the investments, with the majority of investments comprising securities issued by the Government of Malta, a sensitivity analysis disclosing how equity would have been affected by changes in interest rates that were reasonably possible at the end of the reporting period is not deemed necessary.

-2.4.4Cash flow sensitivity analysis for variable rate instruments
+2.4.4 Cash flow sensitivity analysis for variable rate instruments